RnD-Indowings/iw_sf000_ros2_driver/README.md

 **pySerial should be installed -- i2c should be enabled through raspi-config -- **

 FOR this Lidar:(When you read multi-byte data (like a 16-bit distance value) from an I2C device, the order in which the bytes are sent matters.
-This is called Endiann)ess
+This is called Endianness)

 If the device returns big-endian data, you must combine bytes accordingly: dist_cm = (data[0] << 8) + data[1]  # MSB first (big-endian)